 Setting up your Business

-As you prepare to launch your business, you may decide to become a virtual assistant as a solo entrepreneur or give your business a face by having it registered as a limited liability company.
+As you prepare to launch your business, you may decide to become a virtual assistant as a solo entrepreneur, freelancer or give your business a face by having it registered as a limited liability company.

-Whatever you choose, it is always best you choose something that works for you based on your current realities and long term goals.
+Whatever you choose, it is always best you go for something that works for you based on your current realities and long term goals.

-Usually, registering your business has a way of giving you that corporate outlook but notwithstanding, if you don’t have the resources to register the business immediately, you can always get started and then register your business at a later time.
+Usually, registering your business has a way of giving you that corporate outlook notwithstanding, if you don’t have the resources to register the business immediately, you can always get started (in most countries) and then register your business at a later time.

-While getting set to set up your business, also remember that this is a good time to decide where you’ll be working from.
+While setting up your business, also remember that this is a good time to decide where you’ll be working from.
 It’s a good time to ask the question, am I going to be working from home or an office space?

 Of course you can always work from either of the places, provided you have all the needed resources that will make your work convenient at both locations but if you can afford it, it is always better to work from a personal or shared office space, where you get your job done without needless distractions.